Why is this important?

-OMV Petrom Environmental Management Standard requires that oil and gas fields shall be developed and operated according to plans that incorporate sustainable utilization or conservation of the field’s associated gas without routine flaring and venting.
-Therefore, routine flaring or venting of associated/free gas as a means of gas disposal to facilitate liquid (oil and condensate) production (this includes Early Production Facilities) is prohibited.
+As claimed by the OMV Group Environmental Management Standard, all oil and gas fields are to be developed in a sustainable manner so that the field’s associated gas is managed without routine flaring and venting.
+Routine flaring and venting of associated/ free gas as a means of gas disposal to facilitate liquid (oil and condensate) production (this includes Early Production Facilities) is prohibited.

-We act for improving continuously the GHG related competencies of our relevant employees (HSSE, production, maintenance, operators), though various means including classroom training, workshops, on the job training.
+Carbon Management trainings which include aspects on flaring and venting are delivered to the relevant functions within the company (HSSE, production, maintenance, operators), though various means including classroom training, workshops or on the job training.

 We continued our pipeline integrity program and compressor station modernization (modernization of facilities) and LDAR Program which consists of identification of the leaking components and the implied repairs to minimize losses.